shahwaiz14/event-tracker/README.md

 ```

-**6. Users can use this endpoint to implement in their frontend (or their platform) so that we can log event’s data on their customers events** Data field can't be null, so if you don't want to record data, pass `{}`.
+**6. Users can use this endpoint to implement in their frontend (or their platform) so that we can log event’s data on their customers events.** Data field can't be null, so if you don't want to record data, pass `{}`.

 Terminal:
 ```sh